Best Packing Cubes 2019

 eBags 3 piece packing cube set features lightweight design, great quality, and comes in a rainbow of color choices.
 Features include premium YKK zippers, mesh panels so you can easily see what’s inside, and a lifetime warranty.

-Some don’t like the wire frame (though we think it’s nice to have a little structure in your packing cubes).
+WHAT WE DON’T: Some won’t like the wire frame (though we think it’s nice to have a little structure in your packing cubes).

 So yes, these are not strictly speaking, packing cubes.
 But if your cube set doesn’t come with a shoe sized cube (or that cube is too large to be practical for women’s shoes), you might want a shoe bag.
 Shoe bags like Flight 001’s Go Clean Heels bag set keep you shoes scuff free, and dirty soles away from your clean clothing.